LavaMoat/ipfs-registry/README.md

 If the address of the publisher has been denied based on the server configuration's `allow` and `deny` sets then a 401 UNAUTHORIZED response is returned.

+The default configuration limits requests to 16MiB so if the package is too large a 413 PAYLOAD TOO LARGE response is returned.

 ### Download a package

 ```